 The Development Agreement was negotiated as a method to extend the life of the tentative maps to provide a 20-year project build out, provided that there is a "true up" of fees at the time each phase of the final map is recorded.
-This provides the developer with the time they need to build out the project, and provides the City with the fees needed to provide services and infrastructure at the time of build out.
+This provides the developer with the time needed to build out the project while also providing the City with the fees needed to provide services and infrastructure at the time of build out.
 The Development Agreement is a contract and can alter and take precedent over any vested fees or expirations that are normally tied to a vested tentative map.

-The current Avila Ranch developer, Wathen Castanos, has raised issue with the payment of impact fees as identified in the DA.
+The current Avila Ranch developer, Wathen Castanos, has raised issue with the payment of impact fees being charged.
 On February 16, 2023, the City received a letter from Wathen Castanos stating that the development impact fees which are being charged with each building permit are being "paid under protest with notice to cure."
-The City is currently having ongoing discussions with the developer regarding the fees and payments.
+As described above, the City is currently having ongoing discussions with the developer regarding the fees and payments and have met with mediator on August 10, August 24, and November 16, 2023.
+The City and developer have come to tentative resolution on most items.
+The City and developer will continue to meet with a mediator, as needed, to resolve issues identified in the tolling agreement, and a settlement agreement will be completed when all issues are resolved.